aman2388/Java-and-C-Projects/README.md

 -------Huffman Compression in Java-------

+This was an assignment I have completed in my Algorithms module.

  An implementation of a fully functional Huffman coding suite equipped with methods to both compress and decompress text files.
  A hand-drawn Huffman tree with a codeword table for the given phrase 'There is no place like home'.
  Analysis of the algorithm’s performance.